-Coastal hurricanes are capable of generating large financial losses to the insurance industry.
-The rarety of large losses in the historical record implies that empirical estimates of next year's loss will have large errors.
-Annual loss totals are directly related to the size and amount of hurricanes affecting the coast.
+Coastal hurricanes are capable of generating large financial losses for the insurance industry.
+The rarity of large losses in the historical record implies that empirical estimates of next year's loss will have large errors.
+Annual loss totals are directly related to the size and number of hurricanes affecting the coast.
 Since some skill exists in forecasts of coastal hurricane activity, it makes sense to investigate the potential of predicting losses directly.
-This chapter demonstrates a strategy for making forecasts of annual insured losses by July 1st using preseason values for the NAO, Atlantic SST, and the SOI.
-Models are specified using hierarchical Bayesian technology and predictive posterior distributions are generated using MCMC sampling.
-MCMC provides a method of generating future loss projections.
+This chapter demonstrates a strategy for making forecasts of annual insured losses by July 1 using preseason values for the NAO, Atlantic SST, and the SOI.
+Models are specified by using hierarchical Bayesian technology, and predictive posterior distributions are generated by using MCMC sampling.
+Markov chain Monte Carlo sampling provides a method of generating future loss projections.
 According to the model of expected annual loss, the probability of incurring a loss is higher compared to the climatological average when the NAO is negative.
-Also, the amount of loss is greater when Atlantic SST are above normal.
-Both conditions were met prior to the 2004 and 2005 hurricane seasons.
-While we did not perform an out-of-sample test of model skill, a similar hierarchical Bayesian model for U.S. hurricane activity using the same covariates is cross validated and shown to have skill above climatology in Elsner and Jagger (2006).
+Also, the amount of loss is greater when Atlantic SST is above normal.
+Both conditions were met before the 2004 and 2005 hurricane seasons.
+While we did not perform an out-of-sample test of model skill, a similar hierarchical Bayesian model for US hurricane activity using the same covariates is cross-validated and shown to have skill above climatology in Elsner and Jagger (2006).

 These results are consistent with current understanding of hurricane climate variability.
-Forecasts of extreme loss amounts are also possible using a somewhat different model specification and with the inclusion of a preseason value of the SOI.
+Forecasts of extreme loss amounts are also possible using a some-what different model specification and including a preseason value of the SOI.
 Return level loss amounts exceed those of climatology under conditions characterized by a negative NAO.
-It might be possible to develop a similar model using data from as early as February 1st (see Elsner et al. 2006b).
-While the models here are developed from aggregate loss data for the entire U.S. susceptible to Atlantic hurricanes, it would be possible to apply the techniques to model data representing a subset of losses capturing for example a particular reinsurance portfolio.
-Moreover, since the models make use of MCMC sampling they can be quite easily extended to include measurement error as well and missing data.
-The models and data are available on our web site (http://garnet.fsu.edu/ jelsner/www/), google key words: hurricane climate.
+It might be possible to develop a similar model using data from as early as February 1 (see Elsner et al., 2006b).
+While the models here are developed from aggregate loss data for the entire United States due to Atlantic hurricanes, it would be possible to apply the techniques to model data representing a subset of losses, capturing, for example, a particular reinsurance portfolio.
+Moreover, since the models use MCMC sampling, they can be extended quite easily to include measurement error as well as missing data.
+The models and data are available on our web site (Google key words: hurricane climate).